Interested in Practicing Medicine in Newfoundland and Labrador?

 Completing the assessment should normally take the College about five to seven business days, once the College has all the necessary information.
 This time may vary for several reasons.
 When the assessment is complete, the College will notify the applicant of the results by e-mail.

 Applicants who appear to be eligible will receive correspondence from the College providing detailed instructions on how to proceed, including directing them to answer additional questions using the Application and providing a list of documentation required to complete their file.
 When all required documentation has been received, the file will be reviewed for a final decision.

 Successful completion of the Review of Qualifications does not mean that the College will grant a licence to that physician.

 Applicants who do not appear to be eligible will receive a written explanation of the College's decision.

-Note: If the information provided in the Review of Qualifications meets the basic requirements for Full licensure, the applicant will be prompted to complete the full Application, resulting in one submission to the College.
+Note: If the information provided in the Review of Qualifications meets the basic requirements for Full licensure, the applicant will be prompted to complete the Application resulting in one submission to the College.